eamsdev/MiniBlog/src/assets/posts/4_20230312_Event_Sourcing.md

 }
 ```

-An aggregate also needs to store its version, so that the system can detect and resolve conflicts as well as allowing the system to track the changes made overtime.
+An aggregate also needs to store its version, so that the system can detect and resolve conflicts as well as allow the system to track the changes made overtime.
 An aggregate's version number is incremented each time a new event is added to its event stream.

 ```csharp
 // BaseAggregateRoot.cs